 And with billions of potential eyeballs on your content?
 Staying on top of trending strategies could give your brand a much-needed edge over the competition.

-We picked the brain of Nicole Goodnough, lead strategist at HawkSEM, to break down the latest social media marketing trends and tips to spruce up your campaigns.
+We asked Nicole Goodnough, senior lead of paid social at HawkSEM, to break down the latest social media marketing trends and tips to spruce up your campaigns.

 Ready to break the internet?
 Read on.